Skip to main content

 You can complete it if you are overseas and plan to get married in Australia.

 If there is less than 1 month until your wedding, talk to your authorised marriage celebrant.
 You may be able to get married if a prescribed authority approves it.
-Reasons for getting married in less than one month include:
+Reasons for getting married in less than 1 month include:

 • employment-related or travel commitments